uma-pi1/OPIEC/README.md

 ## Metadata

 There are two corpora that we are releasing: OPIEC and WikipediaNLP.
-In this section, the metadate for the two corpora are described.
+In this section, the metadata for the two corpora are described.

 ### WikipediaNLP

-### OPIEC
-Each OIE triple in OPIEC contains the following metadata:
+WikipediaNLP is the NLP annotation corpus for the English Wikipedia.
+Each object is a Wikipedia article containing:

+* **Title:** the title of the article.
-* **Article ID:**  Article ID of the Wikipedia article where the triple was extracted from.
+* **ID:** the ID of the article.
+* **URL:** the URL of the article.
+* **Text:** the whole *clean text* of the article's content (excluding tables, infoboxes, etc.).
+* **Links:** all the original links within the article.
+For each link there is the offset begin/end index of the link within the article, the original phrase of the link, and the link itself.
-* **Sentence:** The provenance sentence where the triple was extracted from.
-The sentence itself contains 4 major metadata:
+* **SentenceLinked:** The sentence itself contains 4 major metadata:
-   1. ***Sentence number:*** the order of the sentence from within the Wikipedia page (e.g. if *"Sentence number: 3"*, then this sentence is the 3rd sentence witin the Wikipedia article).
+   1. ***Sentence ID:*** the ID of the sentence (which is also the index of the sentence within the article).
    2. ***Span:*** the span of the sentence within the Wikipedia page.
    3. ***Dependency parse:*** the dependency parse of the sentence.
    4. ***Tokens:*** the sentence is represented as a list of tokens, each containing their own metadata (see *"Tokens metadata"* below).